Ladycross Infant and Nursery School

 As headteacher of Ladycross Infant and Nursery School, Kathryn is extremely proud to be able to play a key role in maintaining and developing the excellent reputation that the school has amongst the local community.
 Ladycross has a superb and highly committed team of governors and an extremely enthusiastic, hardworking, dynamic and talented group of staff.
 We all share a common vision to set goals for the school’s future and so it is a real privilege to be able to work together to help our school move forward and provide the best that we can for our children.

-Mrs Denise Hill, Clerk to governors.
+Mrs Denise Hill, Clerk to Governors.

 Dee has spent 40 years working in the education sector, starting as a secondary school history teacher before joining the middle and then senior leadership teams in schools from Portsmouth, through London, to Lincolnshire and ending in Rotherham.
 Dee moved from the ‘chalk face’ to working in Local Authorities and enjoyed the challenge of working with a number of schools.
 Initially as an Area Education Officer in Nottinghamshire, Dee worked across all aspects of running a school from the curriculum, to HR issues, to Governor Training and support, to the introduction of Local Management of Schools (LMS) and the need to develop financial expertise in Head Teachers and their SLT – fast!
 The challenge and the variety were exciting and rewarding.
 After a side-step into working for the Derbyshire Constabulary, for Education Welfare and for a Diocesan Education Board, Dee returned to Derbyshire Local Authority as a senior officer responsible for planning school provision across the County.
 The role covered everything from planning and designing new schools, to supporting and developing provision at others, to the toughest of decisions – school closure.
 When Dee retired, she felt that she still had a lot of knowledge and experience to give back and hence – the Clerk to Governors in this lovely school and yet another super team of people with whom she enjoys working immensely!